2002 OFC Nations Cup qualification

-The 2002 OFC Nations Cup qualification tournament was a football competition that was played in March 2002 to determine the two of OFC's five lowest ranked members men's national teams to advanced to the 2002 OFC Nations Cup final tournament played in New Zealand in July 2002.
+The 2002 OFC Nations Cup qualification tournament was a football competition that was played in March 2002 to determine the two of OFC's five lowest-ranked members men's national teams to advance to the 2002 OFC Nations Cup final tournament played in New Zealand in July 2002.
 The national teams of six OFC member associations entered the qualifying process.
 Cook Islands withdrew from the competition.

 Qualified teams

 Format

-With the end of the Polynesian and Melanesian Cups between the 2000 and 2002 tournaments, (the two competitions formerly served a secondary function as qualifiers for the Oceania Nations Cup), a new format was created to decide the teams which would be accepted for the Nations Cup.
+With the end of the Polynesian and Melanesian Cups between the 2000 and 2002 tournaments, (the two competitions formerly served a secondary function as qualifiers for the OFC Nations Cup), a new format was created to decide the teams which would be accepted for the Nations Cup.
 Retaining their round-robin group qualifier style, the OFC this time chose to adopt the FIFA rankings to order all the entrants.
 With New Caledonia not yet a FIFA member, they were placed last by default.
 The lowest six teams were then made to compete for two places via a round-robin group stage, with the highest-placed two teams qualifying for the Oceania Nations Cup.

 The Rankings of all the teams involved in the OFC Nations Cup are below.
 The positions were taken as of October, 2001, with the eleven ranked teams appearing in the following order:

+Tiebreakers

+The ranking of teams in the standings were based on the following criteria (regulations Articles 15):